with great people!

 I used to joke how I should have done market research before starting MushRoaming, since I might have found out that most mushroom and plant hunters love the enjoyment of finding free treasures in the forest and are not willing, or able, to afford trips to exotic destinations.
 However, MushRoaming is a baby of my passionate love for nature and travel and not a product of market analysis.
 Seven years into it I realized that I am extremely lucky in regard of the type of people MushRoaming attracts: curious, smart, and easy to get along with people who are great in tolerating a bit of dirt in the woods and handling, if necessary, discomfort of traveling in remote areas.
 No one gets much caught up with the challenges of exploring new territory, since everyone is so eager and open to take in new experiences and enjoy the wonders of nature and travel.

 Furthermore, having been guiding for awhile I have learned that even if there is an itinerary one must be open to catching the precious magic moments, which are a key element of any meaningful travel experience.
 Travel without openness to the magic of the moment, as offered by many corporate tourism outfits, is no true traveling.
-Each MushRoaming tour is a fresh and vivid experience and a unique adventure.
+Each MushRoaming tour is a fresh and vivid experience and a unique adventure, for many a once-in-a-lifetime experience!

 If you want to find out how other people experienced MushRoaming Tours click on: